A flash sale email brings a spike in clicks, yet revenue barely moves. The real lift often comes from a different email type sent at a precise moment.

 Example

 A cart email sent within an hour often beats a weekly reminder sent after the moment is gone.
-For tips on crafting effective welcome emails, check out this comprehensive guide.
+For tips on crafting effective follow-up email subject lines, check out this comprehensive guide.

 5. Align Content With User Intent And Expectations